temcavanagh/STAT6020Labwork/README.md

 # STAT6020Labwork
-Labwork for STAT6020 Predictive Analytics
+Labwork for STAT6020 Predictive Analytics in R